dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 When the machine arrived, I spent several days setting it up, wiring all the terminals, and getting everything to work.
 It was a joy—a labor of love.

 We purchased standard assemblers for the 8085 from Boston Systems Office, and we translated the 4-Tel Micro code into that syntax.
 We built a cross-compilation system that allowed us to download compiled binaries from the PDP-11 to our 8085 development environments, and ROM burners.
-And—Bob’s your Uncle—it all worked like a champ.
+And—Bob's your Uncle—it all worked like a champ.

 C